Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Amorphous medium with homogeneous statistical properties

 For zero frequency, $ϵ\to 0$, the inverse Green function $(G^{-1})_{αβ}(\V q)$ is nothing more than the Fourier transform of the effective force-constant matrix $\avgs{(\M{Φ}^{\rm ref})^{-1}}{}^{-1}$.

 Due to the statistical homogeneity of the system, the shift $\V r_i^{\rm ref} \to \V r_i^{\rm ref} + \V{δr}$ leaves the system unchanged, where $\V{δr}$ is the vector connecting two arbitrary nodes of the reference lattice.
 Such a shift may only multiply the basis matrix $\M S^{(v)}$ by some phase factor $e^{-i\V p·\V{δr}}$, where the wavevector $\V p$ depends on the eigenvalue index $v$.
-As a result, for the given eigenvalue number $v$, the Fourier transform

-is not identically equal to zero only if $\Vp' = \Vp$.
-Therefore, all the eigenvalues can be grouped by the wavevector $\V p$, and there is a one-to-one correspondence between the index $v$ and the pair $(n\V p)$, where $n$ is the branch number.
-This property is analogous to the Bloch theorem \cite{Ashcroft-solid-state-physics-1976}.
-So we can introduce $θ_{n}(\V p) = θ_{(n\V p)}$ and
+This property is analogous to Bloch's theorem \cite{Ashcroft-solid-state-physics-1976, Esposito-exactly-solvable-model-2005}.
+Therefore, all the eigenvalues can be grouped by the wavevector $\V p$, and there is a one-to-one correspondence between the index $v$ and the pair $(n\V p)$, where $n$ is the branch (band) number.
+Using this notation, we can write the resulting property of the basis matrices as